joysword/joysword.github.io/_posts/2014-02-13-latex_support_for_jekyll_blog.md

 </script>
 ```

 Line 1 is to include MathJax.
-MathJax.Hub.Config is to configure which tags to skip.MathJax.Hub.Queue adds a function to add string ` has-jax` to all LaTeX code blocks.
+MathJax.Hub.Config is to configure which tags to skip.
+MathJax.Hub.Queue adds a function to add string `has-jax` to all LaTeX code blocks.

 #### In Main CSS File
 In your main CSS file, add the following code to set style for LaTeX code.
-On example would be:
+One example would be:

 ``` css
 code.has-jax {font: inherit; font-size: 100%; background: inherit; border: inherit; color: inherit}